fayimora/asset-aggregator/README.md

 *NOTE:* The URL specified must contain the protocol and full domain name. `example.com` is invalid however, `http://example.com` is valid.

+## Using Docker
+Love containers?
+Don't want to install dependencies in

 # How to run tests
+*NOTE:* dependencies must be installed first.
+See above section. execute `python test.py`